This chef closed her high-pressure kitchen to make innovative ice creams by the lake

 But the stress was getting to her: “I’d come home exhausted and see my daughter sleeping and then wake up and do it again.
 I couldn’t find the balance. … Once you have a child you ask yourself, ‘What am I really doing?’
 As a woman, I had to make the ultimate decision: family or career?
 And then this sign popped into my life.”

 Kern Desjarlais first worked in the food industry at age 14, starting at a catering company in Connecticut, and then slinging burgers and scooping ice cream on summer jobs.
 After receiving a bachelor’s degree in English literature from the University of Southern Maine, she decided to get a master’s in medieval studies.
-She figured she would make a career teaching college and doing research.
+She figured she would make a career teaching at a college and doing research.

 But as a student needing extra money, she landed a job with a private chef and discovered a love of cooking.
 She found herself spending hours studying and then going to the grocery store roaming the aisles feeling “this deep comfort looking at different types of food and imagining what I might do with all these ingredients.”

-She left the master’s program and spent the next few decades cooking in New York, Paris, Las Vegas and Aspen.
-She’s staged with such luminaries as pastry chef Jacques Torres, Guy Savoy and Richard Leach.
+She left the master’s program and spent the next few decades cooking in New York; Paris; Las Vegas; and Aspen, Colo.
+She has staged with such luminaries as pastry chefs Jacques Torres and Richard Leach, and chef Guy Savoy.

 Once she decided to make the move into ice cream, things happened quickly: After a five-year run, she closed Bresca on May 13, 2013, and opened Bresca and the Honeybee less than two weeks later.
-(In 2016, she also opened Purple House, a tiny bakery/restaurant in nearby Yarmouth that has been “temporarily closed” since the beginning of the pandemic.)
+(In 2016, she also opened Purple House, a tiny bakery/restaurant in nearby Yarmouth that has been “temporarily closed” since the beginning of the coronavirus pandemic.)

 In her “old life,” ice cream was just one element on a menu, something to pair with cake or a tart.
-But Kern Desjarlais’ love of frozen desserts has always been strong.
+But Kern Desjarlais’s love of frozen desserts has always been strong.
 “I’ve become consumed with the endless possibilities of ice creams and sorbets, granitas and cremolatas.”

-So for Bresca and the Honeybee, she hunted down a local dairy to supply fresh cream, and connected with farmers and local suppliers to source the freshest eggs, seasonal fruit and herbs.
-At first, customers "only asked for the basics: vanilla, chocolate, strawberry,” she said.
+So for Bresca and the Honeybee, she hunted down a local dairy to supply fresh cream, and she connected with farmers and local suppliers to source the freshest eggs, seasonal fruit and herbs.
+At first, customers “only asked for the basics: vanilla, chocolate, strawberry,” she said.
 “But Krista the chef needed to do her thing.”

 Those standard flavors earn trust with her customers.
 “If you make great chocolate or vanilla ice cream, people are then willing to try your olive oil ice cream or burnt honey and rosemary, or even Oxo Beer cherry ripple,” made with local craft beer, she said.

-In an ironic twist, after spending months developing ice cream flavors the year she opened Bresca and the Honeybee, Kern Desjarlais discovered she was dairy intolerant.
-Years later, after severe knee and joint pain, she learned she was also gluten intolerant.
+In an ironic twist, after spending months developing ice cream flavors the year she opened Bresca and the Honeybee, Kern Desjarlais discovered she was dairy-intolerant.
+Years later, after severe knee and joint pain, she learned she was also gluten-intolerant.
 To taste her ice cream these days, Kern Desjarlais has to pop a Lactaid.
 All of Bresca and the Honeybee’s crumbles and ice cream toppings are now gluten-free.

 On a hot day in late May just before summer’s opening weekend, Kern Desjarlais was working with her sous chef, Sherry Lai, making Key lime creme fraiche ice cream.
 She warms the sugar, milk, vanilla bean and salt mixture and then lets it cool before folding in Vermont creme fraiche and Florida Key lime juice.